Mr1Compiler/Mr1Compiler/README.md

 - 🔭 C# | .NET Developer
 - 🔭 Currently working on WinForms projects
-- 🌱 Actively learning C# and the .NET Framework
+- 🌱 Actively learning C# and the .NET
-- 🌱 Expanding my expertise into low-level programming with C and C++

 Feel free to connect or check out my projects!